SasmitC/ROS_Udacity_NanoDegree/Project1_Build_My_World/Readme.md

 $ gazebo
 ```

-3. Now that catkin_ws is setup locally on your machine, Clone this repository to your desired path using -
+3. Now that catkin_ws is set up locally on your machine, Clone this repository to your desired path using -
 ```sh
 $ git clone https://github.com/SasmitC/ROS_Udacity_NanoDegree.git
 $ cd ROS_Udacity_NanoDegree